SpiritBaker/Difficulty-and-AI/README.md

 This mod changes Difficulty bonuses AI gets on Hard and Very Hard.
 Generally bonuses are halved, instead Difficulty Ramps up over the course of the game.
 AI logic is improved in every aspect of the game.
 Using Multiplayer meta as reference point.

-Because the difference with base game AI is so substantial at this point, it inevitable started affecting balance.
+Because the difference with base game AI is so substantial at this point, it inevitably started affecting balance.
 So I'm trying to keep the game as fun as possible, without compromising original goal to make AI better.

-On Normal difficulty the game will feel similar to vanilla, on Very Hard difficulty the game escalates over time and looks like a player game.
+On Normal difficulty the game will feel similar to vanilla but harder, on Very Hard difficulty the game escalates over time and looks like a player game.
 I'm recommending Very Hard if you are looking for challenge, or if it's a Coop game.

 Added more efficient fix to AI Dept spiral, and couple of events that disband mercs for AI, while AI at peace and if AI goes over the force limit.
 Hotfixed the fix.